stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 Before a transition, there are many small units that each try to survive and reproduce on their own.
 They can cooperate, but they also have reasons to cheat or compete.
 After a successful transition, many of these units behave as parts of a larger individual that has its own way to survive and reproduce.

-In the Tension Universe view, this is described with a tension number:
+In the Tension Universe view, this is described with a transition tension number.

 * For a given configuration of life, a state is built that summarizes:

-  * which levels exist (genes, cells, organisms, groups),
+  * which levels exist, for example genes, cells, organisms, groups,
   * how they interact,
   * how well their incentives line up,
   * how much information is shared and used across levels.